RedisGraph/RedisGraph/docs/design.md

 ### Constructing a graph

 It is common to represent entities as nodes within a graph.
 In this example, we'll create a small graph with both actors and movies as its entities, and an "act" relation that will connect actors to the movies they acted in.
-We use the graph.QUERY command to issue a CREATE query, which will introduce new entities and relations to our graph.
+We'll use the graph.QUERY command to issue a CREATE query, which will introduce new entities and relations to our graph.

 ```sh
 graph.QUERY <graph_id> 'CREATE (:<label> {<attribute_name>:<attribute_value>,...})'